guneysus/predicate-builder/README.md

 # predicate-builder

-Predicate Builder
+Simple predicate string parser

-> Generates Simple Expression Tree which can be used any LINQ providers like Entity Framework.
+> Simple parser to converting strings to Predicates that can be used by any LINQ providers like Entity Framework.

 ![screencast](docs/videos/munbHo0xqT.gif)